kushalkafle/DVQA_dataset/README.md

 		R_M  |	V_1M	V_2M	V_3M	...
 V_NM

 ```
 Since numpy arrays are not supporte by JSON, the tables are saved as nested lists.
-Converting them to numpy array, e.g., `table = np.array(metadata['table'])` might provide easier access to the elements, i.e., `table[1:,1:]` contains the numeric data, `table[1:,0]` contains the row names and `table[0,1:]` contain the column names.
+Converting them to numpy array, e.g., `table = np.array(metadata['table'])` might provide easier access to the elements, e.g., for multi-row charts, `table[1:,1:]` contains the numeric data, `table[1:,0]` contains the row names and `table[0,1:]` contain the column names.

 The annotations expand to about 800 MB.
 # Contact